Spamalot: 2023 Kennedy Center production

+2023 Broadway revival

 Television

 A special edition of The South Bank Show was a television documentary on the history of Spamalot.
 It features numerous segments with Eric Idle and John Du Prez explaining the process of writing the songs, plus interviews with UK and US cast members.
 It included scenes from the rehearsal of the West End show, and was first broadcast on 15 October 2006.

-Film adaptation
+Cancelled film adaptation

 In May 2018, 20th Century Fox announced a film adaptation was in the works with Idle writing the script and Casey Nicholaw attached to direct.
-The film was reportedly fast tracked with casting announced soon with shooting to begin in early 2019.
+The film was reportedly fast-tracked with casting announced soon and shooting to begin in early 2019.
 The next month it was reported that the studio was looking to cast Benedict Cumberbatch as King Arthur, Peter Dinklage as his servant Patsy and Tiffany Haddish as the Lady of the Lake.
-Cumberbatch was taken out of consideration due to his involvement in Doctor Strange in the Multiverse of Madness where he plays the title character.
+Cumberbatch was taken out of consideration due to his involvement in Doctor Strange in the Multiverse of Madness.

 At the time of the release of his memoir Always Look on the Bright Side of Life: A Sortabiography in December 2019, Idle said in an interview with the Los Angeles Times that "(the movie is) all ready to go" and that it "is not very expensive".
 He cited the acquisition of 21st Century Fox by Disney as a factor to the film's delay, saying it caused "everything (to come) to a grinding halt".
 He also stated in an interview around the same time with WBUR-FM that Haddish is still being offered the role of the Lady of the Lake, and that the script has "mostly been solved".

-On 6 January 2021, it was announced that the project will move to Paramount Pictures and that it is set to begin pre-production, with Nicholaw officially confirmed to direct from Idle's script and Dan Jinks joining as a producer.
+On 6 January 2021, it was announced that the project would move to Paramount Pictures and that it was set to begin pre-production, with Nicholaw officially confirmed to direct from Idle's script.
+On 28 February 2023, Idle said on Twitter that the film would not be happening due to the veto of his former Monty Python colleagues.